luckplat/PicoWinder-FFB-PRO/README.md

 # PicoWinder FFB PRO — FINAL

-Modern RP2040 USB firmware for the **Microsoft SideWinder Force Feedback Pro (Gameport)**, based on Nolan Nicholson's original **PicoWinder** project.
+USB firmware for the **Microsoft SideWinder Force Feedback Pro (Gameport)** using an RP2040 / RP2040-Zero.

-**PicoWinder FFB PRO** is a continuation and extensively debugged development of PicoWinder, created to provide reliable **USB HID joystick input and DirectInput Force Feedback on modern PCs**.
+This project is based on Nolan Nicholson's original **PicoWinder** and continues that work with a large number of fixes and changes aimed at getting reliable joystick input and real DirectInput Force Feedback on **Windows 10 and Windows 11**.

-The firmware has been tested with standard DirectInput Force Feedback utilities and extensively validated in real applications, including **Condor 3**.
+It has been tested with standard DirectInput FFB tools and extensively tested with **Condor 3**.

 <p align="center">
   <img src="Images/Picowinder_FFB_PRO_01.jpg" width="650" alt="Microsoft SideWinder Force Feedback Pro with PicoWinder FFB PRO adapter">